Bolin97/MedArk/readme.md

-## Guides on Deploy MedArk on your own server.
+# Guides on Training and Deploy MedArk on your own server.

+This is a guide on how to

+1. generate data from medical dialogues
+2. train the model
+3. deploy it

 The current version is a prototype that's only meant for demonstration purposes.
 So it's not yet ready for serious use, and the way to use is not user-friendly.